KohaILS/koha-manual-zh-cn/source/installation.rst

 7. **Default classification sources and filling rules:** This will insert several common library classification sources such as dewey decimal.

-8. **Defines default message transports for email and sms:** This provides the option to the user of being able to change how the library contacts them.
-They can choose from the following: email address, printed message, sms, or phone call.
+8. **Defines default message transports for email and SMS:** This provides the option to the user of being able to change how the library contacts them.
+They can choose from the following: email address, printed message, SMS, or phone call.
 Notices will not work without these.

 9. **Patron attributes:** This does not install any data, and it needs to be removed.